chrisjaff/wash_app/README.md

 Lessons Learned:

 I spent a long time learning how create models that met the specifications needed.
 I went into the project thinking that I knew what the models were used for and how it interacts with the database.
 I quickly found out that I was wrong and spent most of the second project day learning how to edit models with migrations, and edit the schema to match the migrations.
-Shortly their after I also realized I made the
+Shortly their after I had realized I didn't know how to use fully use CRUD functionality so I spent most of the remainder learning that piece by piece.